Big Adventures, Small Budget: Exploring Japan for Less

 Catch some Kabuki

-Back in the Edo period, Kabuki actors were the pop stars of their day, famous for their bold makeup and dramatic performances depicting juicy storylines full of love, betrayal and revenge.
-400 years on, the art form is still going strong.
-A full show can run for five hours but for around 2,000 yen ($20AUD), you can catch a one-act performance (Hitomakumi) at Tokyo’s Kabukiza Theatre in Ginza.
-But there’s a catch: same-day tickets are only sold in person, so you’ll need to queue up at the box office that morning.
+Back in the Edo period, kabuki actors were the pop stars of their day, famous for their bold make-up and dramatic performances depicting juicy storylines full of love, betrayal and revenge.
+The art form is still going strong 400 years on.
+A full show can run for several hours but for ¥3000 ($30) or less, you can catch a single-act performance (hitomakumi) at Tokyo’s Kabukiza Theatre in Ginza.
+But there’s a catch: same-day tickets are only sold in person so you’ll need to queue at the box office that morning.

 Step back in time

-Just outside Tokyo, Nihon Minka-en is an open-air folk house museum that gives you a glimpse into rural life before modernisation.
+Just outside Tokyo, Nihon Minka-en is an open-air folk-house museum that gives you a glimpse into rural life before modernisation.
 Scattered across a leafy hillside, the thatched-roof houses (minka) were brought here from all over Japan, with some dating back to the 1600s.
-Entry is just 550 yen for adults ($5.71AUD) and free for kids up to high school age.
-You can join a free English tour before trying your hand at traditional crafts such as indigo dyeing for a small extra fee.
+Entry is ¥550 for adults (about $5.70) and free for kids up to junior high-school age.
+You can join a free English tour before trying your hand at traditional crafts such as indigo dyeing, for an additional fee.

 Sip the country’s other favourite beverage

-Beer has been brewed in Sapporo since 1876 and the Sapporo Beer Museum, inside a restored red-brick brewery, is dedicated to that proud history.
-Entry to the exhibits is free and once inside, you’ll wander through old brewing equipment, glimpse vintage ads and listen to stories about the rise of beer’s popularity in Japan.
-After your visit, head upstairs to the tasting hall where you can sample classic and limited-edition Sapporo beers for a small fee.
-There's also a beer garden if you're keen to linger.
+Beer has been brewed in Sapporo since 1876 and the Sapporo Beer Museum, housed within a restored red-brick brewery, is dedicated to that proud history.
+Entry to the exhibits is free and once inside, you’ll wander past old brewing equipment, glimpse vintage ads and listen to stories about the rise of beer’s popularity in Japan.
+After your visit, head upstairs to the tasting hall, where you can sample classic and limited-edition Sapporo beers for a small fee.
+There’s also a beer garden if you’re keen to linger.

 Image credit: beibaoke - stock.adobe.com